NEWS

 The email address for referrals is [email protected]

 This clinic aims to give clear advice to HCPs on prescribing HRT and non-hormonal alternatives but is unable to issue prescriptions.
-If blood tests are needed eg for testosterone monitoring or oestradiol levels, the clinic will ask the patient to arrange these with their own GP.
+If blood tests are needed eg for testosterone monitoring (essential if prescribing testosterone) the clinic will ask the patient to arrange these with their own GP.
 Please note that Dr Balfour is a menopause specialist but not a gynaecologist so any gynaecological investigations will need to be arranged via the GP.

 All letters will be triaged by Dr Balfour or Dr Aldridge to decide if the patient can be managed with advice and guidance or if they need to be seen face to face.
 Due to the large number of women needing this service, the aim will be to provide a detailed management plan to the GP via letter when suitable and if there is enough information in the letter.
 If complicated or needing detailed counselling about options, benefits and risks, then the patient will be sent an appointment via AccuRx text to be seen in the clinic.